andres20980/kasten-docs/docs/multicluster.md

 configure users to have limited access control using Veeam Kasten Multi-Cluster RBAC.
 Refer Multi-Cluster User Access for more information.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_multicluster_known_limitations.md
-## Known Limitations
-- Concepts
-- Getting Started
-- How-Tos
-- References
-- Known Limitations
-- Upgrading
--
-- Veeam Kasten Multi-Cluster Manager
-- The status of resources distributed to target clusters is not represented at a global level.
-- Modified global resources may not be re-distributed until the corresponding distribution resource is modified.
-- Resources distributed to target clusters will be overwritten when the global resource is re-distributed.
-- Modifications to resources distributed to target clusters will not be overwritten until the global resource is modified.
-- Disconnecting a cluster does not remove previously distributed global resources.
-© Copyright 2017-2024, Kasten, Inc.
-### latest_multicluster_how-tos_http_primary_ingress_connection.md
-## HTTP Primary Ingress Connection
-- Concepts
-- Getting Started
-- How-Tos
-Dashboard Access
-Using The Dashboard
-Disconnect
-Multi-Cluster Access
-Disabling Multi Cluster
-HTTP Primary Ingress Connection
-- Dashboard Access
-- Using The Dashboard
-- Disconnect
-- Multi-Cluster Access
-- Disabling Multi Cluster
-- HTTP Primary Ingress Connection
-- References
-- Known Limitations
-- Upgrading
--
-- Veeam Kasten Multi-Cluster Manager
-- How-Tos
-When joining a secondary cluster to a Multi-Cluster system, the ingress used to connect to the primary cluster requires a secure scheme (https) by default.
-Warning
-Using an insecure primary ingress is not recommended for security reasons.
-If an insecure scheme (http) is required for the primary cluster ingress, an additional flag in Join ConfigMap is needed.
-Follow the steps in Adding a Secondary Cluster within the
-Setting Up Via CLI flow and ensure that the option allow-insecure-primary-ingress in
-Join ConfigMap is set to "true" with the following command.
-Note
-Usage of an insecure primary ingress scheme is not supported in the UI, regardless of the allow-insecure-primary-ingress flag.
-The flag is required whether the primary is set up with an insecure ingress, or if the ingress used for the primary cluster was overridden to an insecure scheme.
-© Copyright 2017-2024, Kasten, Inc.
-### latest_multicluster_how-tos_user_access.md
-## Multi-Cluster Access
-- Concepts
-- Getting Started
-- How-Tos
-Dashboard Access
-Using The Dashboard
-Disconnect
-Multi-Cluster Access
-Configuring Access for Multi-Cluster Users
-Disabling Multi Cluster
-HTTP Primary Ingress Connection
-- Dashboard Access
-- Using The Dashboard
-- Disconnect
-- Multi-Cluster Access
-Configuring Access for Multi-Cluster Users
-- Configuring Access for Multi-Cluster Users
-- Disabling Multi Cluster
-- HTTP Primary Ingress Connection
-- References
-- Known Limitations
-- Upgrading
--
-- Veeam Kasten Multi-Cluster Manager
-- How-Tos
-- Multi-Cluster Access
-For users to get access to Multi-Cluster Manager, Multi-Cluster access control can be configured.
-Users first need access to clusters joined and available in the Multi-Cluster Manager setup.
-Refer
-Multi-Cluster User section for more information.
-### Configuring Access for Multi-Cluster Users
-Veeam Kasten allows users and/or groups to be bound to a list of clusters with pre-defined K10ClusterRoles.
-This ensures, users and/or groups can be given granular access for individual clusters.
-Veeam Kasten will handle any Kubernetes roles or bindings required to facilitate the access control.
-Note
-Because Veeam Kasten handles access control, authentication domains for users/groups can be different on primary and secondary clusters.
-Admin users can add or update K10ClusterRoleBindings in the Multi-Cluster Manager dashboard.
-### K10ClusterRoleBindings
-K10ClusterRoleBindings defines users/groups access to clusters.
-One of the predefined K10ClusterRoles, k10-multi-cluster-admin,
-k10-multi-cluster-basic or k10-multi-cluster-config-view,  can
-be selected.
-Either all clusters or a list of clusters can be selected using name or a selector string.
-List of users or groups can be added using fully qualified names.
-The complete RBAC reference for K10ClusterRoleBindings can be found in this section.
-© Copyright 2017-2024, Kasten, Inc.
-### latest_multicluster_concepts_overview.md
-## Overview
-- Concepts
-Overview
-Primary
-Secondary
-Requirements
-License Management
-- Overview
-Primary
-Secondary
-Requirements
-- Primary
-- Secondary
-- Requirements
-- License Management
-- Getting Started
-- How-Tos
-- References
-- Known Limitations
-- Upgrading
--
-- Veeam Kasten Multi-Cluster Manager
-- Concepts
-- Overview
-In a Multi-Cluster setup, one cluster is designated as primary, while all others are designated as secondaries.
-All primary and secondary clusters must have Veeam Kasten installed.
-See Installing Veeam Kasten for instructions.
-### Primary
-The cluster from which the Multi-Cluster Manager will be accessed is designated as primary.
-The primary cluster defines policies and other configuration centrally.
-Centrally defined policies and configuration can then be distributed to designated clusters to be enacted.
-The primary cluster also aggregates metrics so that they may be reported centrally.
-This provides a single pane of glass through which all clusters in the system are managed.
-### Secondary
-Non-primary clusters are designated as secondaries.
-The secondary clusters receive policies and other configuration from the primary cluster.
-Once policies are distributed to a secondary, the local Veeam Kasten installation enacts the policy.
-This ensures that the policy will continue to be enforced, even if disconnected from the primary.
-### Requirements
-### Network
-- Primary cluster's dashboard ingress must be accessible by secondaryclusters.
-- If using custom certificates, please make sure that secondary has the correct certificates to connect to the primary.
-More information can be found at Using Trusted Root Certificate.
-- Secondary Dashboard Access via Multi-Cluster Dashboard (Optional) Secondary cluster's dashboard ingress must be accessible by the primary cluster.
-If using custom certificates, please make sure that primary has the correct certificates to connect to the secondary.
-More information can be found at Using Trusted Root Certificate.
-- Secondary cluster's dashboard ingress must be accessible by the primary cluster.
-- If using custom certificates, please make sure that primary has the correct certificates to connect to the secondary.
-More information can be found at Using Trusted Root Certificate. clusters.
-Secondary Dashboard Access via Multi-Cluster Dashboard (Optional)
-### Clock Synchronization
-- Primary and secondary clusters must have less than 5 minute clock skew for multi-cluster metrics functionality.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_multicluster_reference_rbac.md
 ## RBAC Reference